VITObelgium/hadoop-spark-samples/README.md

 Aim to size your partitions so that each task takes from **a few minutes to several minutes** to complete.
 This makes the scheduling overhead negligible while keeping the cost of re-running a failed task acceptable.
 The sample scripts in this repository demonstrate 2 different but valid approaches:
 1. A single partition per product (when processing a single product takes a longer time)
-2. A batching strategy to batch multiple products per partition. (when processing of a single product takes a small amount of time or when setup/initialization can be shared between products)
+2. A batching strategy to batch multiple products per partition. (when processing of a single product takes a small amount of time or when setup/initialization can be shared between products and takes a long time)

 -----